python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: errors

-        The mapping of validator keywords to the error objects (usually `jsonschema.exceptions.ValidationError`\s) at this level
-        of the tree.
+        The mapping of validation keywords to the error objects (usually `jsonschema.exceptions.ValidationError`\s) at this level of the tree.

 Consider the following example: